webdeva4/lpi-challenge/README.md

 ### Things To Keep In Mind
 **How should you deal with invalid or improperly formed requests?**
- _I have added checks into the functions to return various HTML status codes, depending on if valid data was entered or not._
+ _I have added checks into the functions to return various HTML status codes, depending on if valid data was entered or not.
+I made sure that if ids were being entered that they are all numbers otherwise success is not returned._

  **How should you handle requests that result in large data sets?**
  _The nice thing about starting with a Lumen project is that if your project grows, you can upgrade to Laravel very easily.
-In Laravel there are ways to better deal with large data sets such as [chunking the results](https://laravel.com/docs/master/queries#chunking-results) into smaller subsets of results._
+In Laravel there are ways to better deal with large data sets such as [chunking the results](https://laravel.com/docs/master/queries#chunking-results) into smaller subsets of data and working with one chunk at a time._

 ### Deliverables
  **The source code for your solution.**
  [lpi challenge source](https://github.com/webdeva4/lpi-challenge)

  **The database schema you use to implement your solution.**
  _This project's database is comprised of 3 tables users table: stores the id of the user, the name of the user